Students are encouraged to familiarize themselves with the academic policies which are put in place to help students to be successful.

 - Part-time students, upon completion of 16 or more cumulative semester credit hours, are placed on academic probation when a total of 11 or fewer credit hours of work have been attempted in a semester and cumulative GPA is less than a 2.00.

 - Students on academic probation may take no more than 14 credit hours per semester unless approved by an advisor.

 - President’s Honor List: Students must achieve a semester GPA of 4.00, complete a minimum of 12 credit hours, and receive no grades of “I” or “IP.”
 “Honors” will be noted on transcript.

 - Provost’s Honor List: Students must achieve a semester GPA of 3.50 –3.99, complete a minimum of 12 credit hours, and receive no grades of “I” or “IP.”
 “Honors” will be noted on transcript.

 Students must maintain a 2.00 cumulative grade point average (CGPA) throughout their program of study (or higher levels in the Bachelor’s degree programs; consult the program handbooks for details).
 When students receive final grades of A, B, C, D, or F, they are considered credit hours attempted and earned.
 W, I, or IP grades earn no credit and are not considered hours completed.
 Transfer credit hours accepted by Diné College are not calculated in cumulative grade point averages for determining satisfactory progress.

 Academic Status Change

-When change of an “Incomplete” (I) or “In Progress” (IP) grade alters a student’s academic status (see Table of Non-Grade Designation, below), the student is notified of the change in writing by Records and Admissions.
-When the changes are formally adjusted, students are placed on academic probation or suspension and the restriction is effective immediately.
+When change of an “Incomplete” (I) or “In Progress” (IP) grade alters a student’s academic status, the student is notified of the change in writing by Office of the Registrar.
+When the changes are formally adjusted, students are placed on good standing, academic probation or suspension and the restriction is effective immediately.